netfoundry/minimal-mistakes/docs/_posts/2022-03-18-bastion-dark-mode.md

 1. have them install a tunneler on their workstation
 1. add the appropriate attributes to their identity in the NetFoundry console to authorize bastion access.

 There’s still one not-so-zero-trust feature of the dark bastions diagram: the SQL server.
-It is still visible to their local network and therefore vulnerable if a malicious actor can get behind the wall.
+It is still visible to its local network and therefore vulnerable if a malicious actor can get behind the wall.
 We’ll take a swing at that remaining vulnerability in a future episode.

 ## Footnotes